Global Experience

 - GRO: https://www.nus.edu.sg/gro/global-programmes/summer-and-winter-programmes

-This is the same process for SEP; refer to the instructions at the Module Mapping page.
+This is the same process for SEP; refer to the instructions at the Course Mapping page.

 - Upon return, submit a copy of your transcript to SoC UG office (COM1-02-19) for credit transfer.